vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 - a `TrackState` type for driver-local mutable playback state; and
 - a sequence-scoped `TrackDecodeScope` using `linear` or `reachable` discovery.

 Use `CompilerCursor` to keep IR construction, source projection, generated executor registration, truncation handling, and type erasure out of format code.
 Ordinary literal commands use `emit...`, `set`, `add`, `toggle`, or a VM flow operation.
 Chain operations—or write them as separate statements—when a source command has several effects.
+Use `state()` and `select()` when a simple output value depends on track state.
 Put substantial or reused stateful driver behavior in a nearby typed `Playback` method.
 A captureless inline `invoke` is available for genuinely clearer one-off behavior.
 Playback must not implement global loop export policy or read source bytes.

 ### Step 6: Build synth data in the neutral model